PluralKit/PluralKit/docs/content/command-list.md

 ## Utility
 - `pk;random [-group]` - Shows the info card of a randomly selected member [or group] in your system.
-- `pk;message <message id / message link>` - Looks up information about a proxied message by its message ID or link.
+- `pk;message <message id / message link / reply>` - Looks up information about a proxied message by its message ID or link.
 - `pk;invite` - Sends the bot invite link for PluralKit.
 - `pk;import` - Imports a data file from PluralKit or Tupperbox.
 - `pk;export` - Exports a data file containing your system information.
 - `pk;permcheck [server id]` - [Checks the given server's permission setup](./staff/permissions.md#permission-checker-command) to check if it's compatible with PluralKit.
+- `pk;edit [message link / proxy]` - Edits a proxied message.
+Default edits the last proxied message in that channel.
+NOTE: THIS DOES NOT SUPPORT MESSAGE IDS.

 ## API
 *(for using the [PluralKit API](./api-documentation.md), useful for developers)*